Sober (Pink song): Synopsis

-The video starts with views from the city and then a little TV is turned on in Pink's bedroom and Pink appears in white.
+The video starts with views from the city, and then a television set is turned on in Pink's bedroom, and Pink appears in white.
 The song starts, and Pink is shown in the bedroom lying on the bed alone, and a girl is shown walking out of the door of the room.
 As the first verse starts, Pink is shown sitting on a sofa in a party where her doppelgänger is drunk and flirting with different girls and guys.
-Pink's doppelgänger is shown in the bathroom, throwing up.
-Pink enters the bathroom and sits beside her doppelgänger who seemed disturbed and then walks out.
-Pink is now lying on the bed, her doppelgänger calls her up, but Pink doesn't answer her cell.
+Pink's doppelgänger is shown vomiting in the bathroom.
+Pink enters the bathroom and sits beside her doppelgänger who seems disturbed and then walks out.
+Pink is now lying on the bed, and her doppelgänger calls her up, but Pink does not answer her cell.
 As the chorus begins, Pink is shown singing on her bed in her bedroom and on the sofa in the party.
-And then pictures of a white room where Pink is dressed in a white outfit and wearing a white pageboy wig can be shown.
+And then scenes of a white room where Pink is dressed in a white outfit and wearing a white pageboy wig can be shown.
 The second verse is sung in the same location.
 As the chorus starts again, Pink is shown walking in the room where the party was held where everybody is blacked out and drunk, including her doppelgänger.
-As the song reaches its climax, the bridge kicks off and Pink is shown making out with her doppelgänger in bed.
-The scene was cut or replaced by almost all TV channels.
+As the song reaches its climax and bridge, Pink is shown having sex with her doppelgänger in bed.
+The scene was cut or replaced by almost all television channels.
 Various scenes from the video are then shown and the video ends with one of the Pinks walking out of the door of the bedroom leaving the other Pink alone.